 So you can make your own decision and find the best cup of coffee for you.

-There are so many ways to brew coffee out there, and as a certified coffee nerd, I’ve tried nearly all of them, but for people who aren’t coffee obsessives, it can be really confusing.
+There are so many ways to brew coffee out there, and as a certified coffee nerd, I’ve tried nearly all of them, but for people who aren’t coffee obsessives, it can be not very clear.